CayenneLow/hackathon-resources/RULES.md

 ### Section 1: Eligibility

-1. Teams can have 3 people to six people.Group submissions with under three people will be placed in a team prior to the event
+1. Teams can have three to six people.
+Individual registrations will be placed in a team prior to the event.

-2. Each member of a team must be 18 years or older, and be a student studying at UNSW.
+2. Each member of a team must be a student studying at UNSW.

 3. Teams cannot have remote participants.

 ### Section 2: Projects

-1. Teams have 24 hours to build a prototype.
+1. Teams have 24 hours to build a prototype adhering to the theme.
 There are no restrictions on what form it should take, programming languages or devices.

 2. You must build the project during the allocated time and at the venue.